 Using authentic materials in an ESL classroom provides many benefits for learners.
-Exploiting them in class can give learners a sense of achievement, show language in a realistic context, and offer an opportunity for real communication.
-Unfortunately, many learners assume that they are incapable of coping with an authentic text or material as these are technically made for native speakers.
+Exploiting them in class can give learners a sense of achievement, show language in a realistic context, and offers opportunity for real communication.
+Unfortunately, many learners assume that they are incapable of coping with authentic texts or materials as these are technically made for native speakers.

 For example, newspapers, magazine articles, and books use a variety of complex grammatical structures, idiomatic language, and are generally culturally specific.
 Listening texts not only have these features but also contain different aspects of phonology, such as connected speech, intonation, as well as pronunciation variations.

 These variables can pose significant problems for the learner mostly from overwhelming them with too much language hence why it’s important to adapt, stage, and select the material and language appropriately.
 This week’s blog will demonstrate how to use an authentic text in class by showing you an example I used from a previous class which was observed by teachers in training.
 I’ll take you step by step through the stages and procedures, hopefully this will inspire newbie teachers or experienced ones to use an authentic material in future lessons.